DNA translation is the term used to describe the process of protein synthesis by ribosomes in the cytoplasm or endoplasmic reticulum.

 Cellular components involved in DNA translation

 The key components required for translation are mRNA, tRNA, ribosomes, and aminoacyl tRNA synthetases.
-These four components are briefly explained below:
+These four structures are briefly explained below:

-This is a complex organelle present in the cytoplasm that serves as the site of action for protein synthesis.
+The ribosome is a complex organelle, present in the cytoplasm, which serves as the site of action for protein synthesis.
 It provides the enzymes needed for peptide bond formation.